monsuAymeric/Vehicle/README.md

 ## Merise

 We carried out the Merise methodology to help us design the data tables and their relationships in order to prepare the database.

+## Wireframes

+Wireframes assisted us in envisioning and designing the application's user experience.